An audio library based on libsndfile, CFFI and NumPy

 In 0.9.0, we changed the ctype arguments of the buffer_* methods to dtype, using the Numpy dtype notation.
 The old ctype arguments still work, but are now officially deprecated.

-With CFFI and NumPy installed, you can use pip install pysoundfile to download and install the latest release of PySoundFile.
+In a modern Python, you can use pip install soundfile to download and install the latest release of SoundFile and its dependencies.
 On Windows and OS X, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution’s package manager, for example sudo apt-get install libsndfile1.

-Here is an example for a program that reads a wave file and copies it into an ogg-vorbis file:
+Here is an example for a program that reads a wave file and copies it into an FLAC file: